fergustaylor/Arran/docs/README.md

 ![Percentile Facet_wrap](Rplot10.png)

-Combining the coordinate and SIMD data, I've summarised one of the zones (S01004372) below.
+Combining the postcode and SIMD data, I've summarised each of the zones below.

 <style>
 	iframe {